 Only a limited amount of habitat is available in Middle Park to support deer, elk, and pronghorn during the winter.
-Habitat continues to be converted to housing and associated development and there may not be enough traditional winter range remaining in the southern part of the E-13 to sustain present elk numbers during the severest of winters.
-Wintering herds also have to contend with an increasing number of recreational users.
+Habitat continues to be converted to housing and associated development and there may not be enough traditional winter range remaining in the eastern part of the E-8 to sustain present elk numbers during the severest of winters.
+Wintering herds also have to coexist with an increasing number of recreational users.
 When recreation occurs on winter range, animals often seek refuge on private lands, aggravating existing conflicts.
 The larger elk herds of the last two decades have also encroached on winter range needed by deer.
-Elk also continue to utilize the lodgepole pine forest impacted by the MPB.
-This has increased elk use on the forest during average winters, fall, and spring.
+Elk also continue to utilize the lodgepole pine forest impacted by the mountain pine beetle.
+This has also resulted in an increase of use by elk in this forest during average winters, fall, and spring.